varunraisinghal/CSE151A-MachineLearningFinalProject/README.md

 \
 ![Model 1 Fitting Plots](/final%20assets/m1%20fp%20test.png)

-The partial dependence plots show the output is strongly correlated with `streams`, and seems to be more weakly correlated with `in_apple_charts` since the line misses the cluster.\
+The partial dependence plots show the output is strongly correlated with `streams`, and seems to be more weakly correlated with `in_apple_charts` since the line misses the large bottom left cluster.\
 \
 ![Model 1 Partial Dependence Plots](/final%20assets/m1%20pdp%20test.png)